yii-tools/awesome-widget/docs/widget.md

 # Widgets

 Widgets are reusable building blocks used in view to create complex and configurable user interface elements in an object-oriented fashion.

 For example, a date picker widget may generate a fancy date picker that allows users to pick a date as their input.

 Widgets are mainly used in `views` to generate the needed `HTML` code that displays the corresponding user interface element.

 They may also be used in `forms` to generate the needed `HTML` code for displaying the corresponding form field.

-## Using
+## Usage

 Widgets are primarily used in view.

 You can call the `Yii\Widget\AbstractWidget::widget()` method to use a widget in a view.

-The method has two parameters, the firsts is the `constructor` parameters and the second is the `definitions` array.
-When you explicitly define the `constructor` parameters in the widget() method, the `constructor` in the `definitions` array will be ignored.

-In the view:
+The method has three parameters:

+- `constructor` array.
+- `definitions` array methods and properties.
+- `file` string name of config file.

+The following code shows how to create a widget named `Widget` in a view.

 ```php
 <?php